-Any individual Party may terminate this Agreement at the end of the fiscal year for the future fiscal year upon one hundred eighty (180) calendar days_thirty (30) days written notice to the Parties.
+Any individual Party may terminate this Agreement at the end of the fiscal year for the future fiscal year upon one hundred eighty (180) calendar days thirty (30) days written notice to the Parties.
 Request for termination of the Agreement is to come from the policy board of the agency requesting termination of their participation in the Agreement.
-The Party will provide the other Parties with thirty (30) days' notice prior to taking action to request termination of their participation in the Agreement or participation in the Agreement may be terminated only for the future fiscal year.
+The Party will provide the other Parties with thirty (30) days' notice prior to taking action to request termination of their participation in this Agreement.
+The Agreement or participation in the Agreement may be terminated only for the future fiscal year.